When a person transfers resources or income, take the following actions:

 - If the person claims they spent the money received from the transfer, ask them to explain how they spent the money.

 To verify that the money was spent, use receipts, items purchased, written statements, or other documents.
 Also consider the person's daily living expenses and possible purchases made with cash.

 Use judgment when determining if the funds are still available.
 It is not necessary for the person to account for every dollar.
 Instead, the person must be able to show that the funds from the transfer are no longer available.

-If the net value of all transfers is $5,000 or less, determine whether the transfer was allowable and, if not, calculate the length of the penalty period.
+If the net value of all transfers is less than the allowable transfer limit (see PM 07-02-20 for the resource transfer limit), determine whether the transfer was allowable and, if not, calculate the length of the penalty period.

-If the net value of all transfers is more than $5,000, refer the case to HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) using HFS 3654A Long Term Care - Asset Discovery Investigation (LTC-ADI) Referral Form.
+If the net value of all transfers is more than the allowable transfer limit (see PM 07-02-20 for the resource transfer limit), refer the case to HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) using HFS 3654A Referral Form.
 The referral packet must include all available information and documents related to the total transfer.
 LTC-ADI will notify the FCRC of the outcome of its review including the length of the penalty period which must be imposed, if applicable.

 Refer cases to LTC-ADI by sending all required documentation via e-mail, interoffice or US mail, or fax to:

 - E-mail (preferred): HFS.OIG.LTC-ADI@illinois.gov [Please include the type of referral in the subject line (ex: LTC referral -Trust).]